mever-team/FairBench/docs/basics/reports.md

 </div>

 <button onclick="toggleCode('matplotlib')" class="toggle-button">>></button>
-Visualization uses `matplotlib` under the hood.
+Visualization uses `matplotlib.pyplot` under the hood.
 You can rotate the horizontal axis labels, for example when there are too many sensitive attribute dimensions, and can ask for the visualization not to open the figure